faramadrak/fara-action/README.md

 # Fara Action
-FaraAction is an open source program that is developed with rust and is under the console, which can be used to convert mp videos to hls along with encoding.
+FaraAction is an open source program that is developed with rust, which can be used to convert mp4 videos to HLS along with encoding.
 You can add a watermark to the video, and it also creates files in three resolutions: 360, 480, and 720.

 ## Install on Windows